Kinvey/angular2-sdk/README.md

 This npm package makes it very easy to connect your Angular2 app with Kinvey

-## Troubleshooting
-__1) I have imported the SDK into my app but I get a message that `kinvey-angular2-sdk cannot be found`.
-What should I do?__

-Turns out, mixing JavaScript and TypeScript can be problematic when TypeScript doesn't understand the extra code.
-In order to get the `kinvey-angular2-sdk` to be recognized by your Angular2 app you will need to create a typings definition file.
-Please refer to [Typings for NPM Packages](http://www.typescriptlang.org/docs/handbook/typings-for-npm-packages.html) on how to create a typings definition file for the `kinvey-angular2-sdk`.
-You will then have to refer to [Angular TypeScript Configuration](https://angular.io/docs/ts/latest/guide/typescript-configuration.html) on how to integrate this typings definition file into your project.
-Feel free to submit a pull request to help us integrate it into the repository.

-If you would prefer to just get started without creating a typings definition file you can instead write your Angular2 app with JavaScript and not TypeScript.
-The [Angular2 Starter](https://github.com/blacksonic/angular2-esnext-starter) is a good starting point for writing your Angular2 application with just JavaScript.
-You can use the `kinvey-angular2-sdk` with this project without any additional setup.

 ## How to use

 #### 1. Sign up for Kinvey